ros2/design/articles/node_lifecycle.md

 Any managed service requests to a node in the inactive state will not be answered (to the caller, they will fail immediately).

-Implementation note: Causing the transition to the destroyed state can often be mapped to deletion of the node instance.

-## Valid transition out
+#### Valid transition out

-- A node may transition to the `destroyed` state via the `destroy` transition.
+- A node may transition to the `Finalized` state via the `shutdown` transition.
-- A node may transition to the `created` state via the `cleanup` transition.
+- A node may transition to the `Unconfigured` state via the `cleanup` transition.
-- A node may transition to the `active` state via the `activate` transition.
+- A node may transition to the `Active` state via the `activate` transition.
-- A node may transition to the `Fatal error` state via the `error` transition.

-### Active state
+### Primary State: Active

 This is the main state of the node's life cycle.
 While in this state, the node performs any processing, responds to service requests, reads and processes data, produces output, etc.

 If an error that cannot be handled by the node/system occurs in this state, the transition to the `fatal error` state is taken.

-## Valid transition out
+#### Valid transition out

-- A node may transition to the `inactive` state via the `deactivate` transition.
+- A node may transition to the `Inactive` state via the `deactivate` transition.
-- A node may transition to the `Fatal error` state via the `error` transition.
+- A node may transition to the `Finalized` state via the `shutdown` transition.

-### Fatal Error state
+### Finalized state

-Known errors that can occur in a node should be considered designed behaviour of the system and so should be handled by the node where the error occurred and, if necessary, the surrounding nodes.
-The reason for this is that the system knows best how to handle errors that occur in its behaviour.

-Any fatal errors (those which the node/system was not expecting and does not know how to handle) will cause a transition to the `fatal error` state.
-In this state, because the node does not know what to do in the presence of the error, it is not provided any execution time.
-Arriving data is not processed, service requests are not responded to, and no output is produced.

-In the `Fatal Error` state, any data that arrives on topics will not be read and discarded.
-Any service requests to a node in the `Fatal Error` state will not be answered (to the caller, they will fail immediately).
+The `Finalized` state is the state in which the node ends immediately before being destroyed.
+This state is always terminal the only transition from here is to be destroyed.

+This state exists to support debugging and introspection.
+A node which has failed will remain visible to system introspection and may be potentially introspectable by debugging tools instead of directly destructing.
+If a node is being launched in a respawn loop or has known reasons for cycling it is expected that the supervisory process will have a policy to automatically destroy and recreate the node.

-## Valid transition out
+#### Valid transition out

-- A node may transition to the `destroyed` state via the `destroy` transition.
+- A node may be deallocated via the `destroy` transition.

-### Destroyed state

-This is the state that a node goes through on its way to no longer existing.

-In this state it is waiting to be deallocated and it will never be invoked again.

-In the `Destryed` state, any data that arrives on topics will not be read and discarded.
-Any service requests to a node in the `Destroyed` state will not be answered (to the caller, they will fail immediately).

-Implementation note: In object-oriented languages, the onDestroyed method can be mapped to the class destructor.

-## Transitions

-All states have named transitions between them.
-The node may register a callback for any transition.
-This callback may return true or false if the transition succeeded.

-### Initialize
+### Transition State: Configuring

-If the callback fails the nodes stays in `Created` otherwise it goes to `Inactive`.
+In this transition state the node's `onConfigure` callback will be called to allow the node to load its configuration and conduct any required setup.

-Initialisation of a node will typically involve those tasks that must be performed once during the node's life time, such as obtaining permanent memory buffers and setting up topic publications/subscriptions that do not change.
+The configuration of a node will typically involve those tasks that must be performed once during the node's life time, such as obtaining permanent memory buffers and setting up topic publications/subscriptions that do not change.

 The node uses this to set up any resources it must hold throughout its life (irrespective of if it is active or inactive).
 As examples, such resources may include topic publications and subscriptions, memory that is held continuously, and initialising configuration parameters.

-### Cleanup
+#### Valid transition out

-If the callback fails it stays in `Inactive` otherwise it proceeds to `Created`.
+- If the `onConfigure` callback succeeds the node will transition to `Inactive`
+- If the `onConfigure` callback returns a failure code (TODO specific code) the node will transition back to `Unconfigured`.
+- If the `onConfigure` callback raises or returns any other return code the node will transition to `ErrorProcessing`

-### Activate
+### Transition State: CleaningUp

+In this transition state the node's callback `onCleanup` will be called.
+This method is expected to clear all state and return the node to a functionally equivalent state as when first created.
+If the cleanup cannot be successfully achieved it will transition to `ErrorProcessing`

+#### Valid transition out

-If the callback fails it stays in `Inactive` otherwise it proceeds to `Active`.
+- If the `onCleanup` callback succeeds the node will transition to `Unconfigured`
+- If the `onCleanup` callback raises or returns any other return code the node will transition to `ErrorProcessing`

+### Transition State: Activating

+In this transition state the callback `onActivate` will be executed.
+This method is expected to do any final preparations to start executing.
 This may include acquiring resources that are only held while the node is actually active, such as access to hardware.
 Ideally, no preparation that requires significant time (such as lengthy hardware initialisation) should be performed in this callback.

+#### Valid transition out

+- If the `onActivate` callback succeeds the node will transition to `Active`
+- If the `onActivate` callback raises or returns any other return code the node will transition to `ErrorProcessing`

-### Deactivate
+### Transition State: Deactivating

+In this transition state the callback `onDeactivate` will be executed.
+This method is expected to do any cleanup to start executing, and should reverse the `onActivate` changes.

+#### Valid transition out

-If the callback fails it stays in `Active` otherwise it proceeds to `Inactive`.
+- If the `onDeactivate` callback succeeds the node will transition to `Inactive`

-This provides the node a chance to clean up any resources it only holds while active.
+- If the `onDeactivate` callback raises or returns any other return code the node will transition to `ErrorProcessing`

-### Error
+### Transition State: ShuttingDown
-The error transition always ends in `Fatal Error` regardless of the return code.

-This provides the node with a chance to clean up resources it was using.
+In this transition state the callback `onShutdown` will be executed.
+This method is expected to do any cleanup necessary before destruction.
+It may be entered from any Primary State except `Finalized`, the originating state will be passed to the method.

+#### Valid transition out

+- If the `onShutdown` callback succeeds the node will transition to `Finalized`
+- If the `onShutdown` callback raises or returns any other return code the node will transition to `ErrorProcessing`

-### Destroy
+### Transition State: ErrorProcessing

-This is the node's last chance to clean up.
+This transition state is where any error can be cleaned up.

-The error transition always ends in `Destroyed` regardless of the return code.
+It is possible to enter this state from any state where user code will be executed.
+If error handling is successfully completed the node can return to `Unconfigured`, If a full cleanup is not possible it must fail and the node will transition to `Finalized` in preparation for destruction.

+Transitions to `ErrorProcessing` may be caused by error return codes in callbacks as well as methods within a callback or an uncaught exception.

+#### Valid transition out

+- If the `onError` callback succeeds the node will transition to `Unconfigured`.
+  It is expected that the `onError` will clean up all state from any previous state.
+  As such if entered from `Active` it must provide the cleanup of both `onDeactivate` and `onCleanup` to return success.
+- If the `onShutdown` callback raises or returns any other return code the node will transition to `Finalized`

+### Destroy Transition

+This transition will simply cause the deallocation of the node.
+In an object oriented environment it may just involve invoking the destructor.
+Otherwise it will invoke a standard deallocation method.
+This transition should always succeed.

+### Create Transition

+This transition will instantiate the node, but will not run any code beyond the constructor.

 ## Management Interface